 The taxation of individual unit costs for researchers depends on the local tax offices.
 Further information on the taxation of Marie Skłodowska-Curie Fellowships is also available on the pages of the German Researcher's Mobility Portal EURAXESS.

 Model employment contracts

-The model contracts are in German language and intended as a non-binding model.
+The model contracts are in German language and serve as non-binding assistance.
 A legal review must be carried out in any case by the employing institution when using the text - even of individual sections.
-This applies in particular to conformity with the requirements of the updated Nachweisgesetz, which cannot be taken into account in the model.
+The English reading version can be provided to the fellows for information purposes.

 The working group that prepares the model contracts is coordinated by KoWi and the German MSCA NCP.
 It includes representatives from the Albert Ludwigs University of Freiburg and the Federal Working Group of EU officers at German universities (BAK), the German Aerospace Centre, the Fraunhofer-Gesellschaft and the University of Duisburg-Essen.

 Model consortium agreement for MSCA